 Sitting Sideways

 One night in 1966, while sleeping, Chingamuka had a dream.
 A dream about his grandfather—who used to play a traditional flute.
 He was urging him to learn to play.
-So when sun broke he went into his day to buy his flute.
+So when sun broke he went into the day and he bought a flute.

 Thirty years later on a reed mat lay traditional drums, an old rusted can, two cut off plastic jugs, an iron pot and four wooden sticks.
 Chingamuka sat with his traditional flute waiting for the rest of the group.
 And then he put it to his lips and played a short and lively tune, calling for the people to come with speed.
 He plays what he feels—he plays traditional jazz to the beat of the African drum—as he sits in the Macharote Settlement Center—an expanse of land in the district of Dondo set aside at that time for people displaced by war.